Guccione's Geriatric Physical Therapy, 4th Edition

-- Comprehensive coverage of geriatric physical therapy prepares students to provide thoughtful, evidence-based care for aging patients.
+- Comprehensive coverage of geriatric physical therapy prepares students and clinicians you to provide thoughtful, evidence-based care for aging patients.

 - Combination of foundational knowledge and clinically relevant information gives you a meaningful background in how to effectively manage geriatric disorders

 - Expert authorship ensures all information is authoritative, current, and clinically accurate.

 - NEW!
 Chapter on functional outcomes and assessment lists relevant scores for the most frequently used tests.

 - NEW!
 Chapter on psychosocial aspects of aging give students a well-rounded view of the social and mental conditions commonly affecting their geriatric patients.